hbc/NGS_Data_Analysis_Course/sessionI/lessons/03_loops_and_scripts.md

 Now that you've been using quite a number of commands to interrogate your data, wouldn't it be great if you could do this for each set of data that comes in, without having to manually re-type the commands?

-Welcome to the beauty and purpose of shell scripts, looping and lopping with shell scripts!
+Welcome to the beauty and purpose of shell scripts, looping and looping with shell scripts!
 Read on!

 ## Shell scripts

 We are finally ready to see what makes the shell such a powerful programming environment.
-We are going to take the commands we repeat frequently and save them in files so that we can re-run all those operations again later by typing a single command.
-For historical reasons, a bunch of commands saved in a file is usually called a shell script, but make no mistake: these are actually small programs.
+We are going to take the commands we repeat frequently and save them in files so that we can re-run all those operations again later by typing one single command.
+For historical reasons, a bunch of commands saved in a file is usually called a shell script, but make no mistake: this is actually a small program.

-Shell scripts are text files that contain commands we want to run over and over again, and usually have the extension `.sh`.
+Shell scripts are text files that contain commands we want to run over and over again.
+As with any file, you can give a shell script any name and usually have the extension `.sh`.
 Let's write a shell script that tells us what our current working directory is and then lists the contents of the directory.
 First open a new file using nano:

 	$ nano listing.sh